1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: By placing British forces in Indian states, rulers lost sovereignty while remaining nominally independent.

-27. A key condition of the Subsidiary Alliance was that Indian rulers had to:
+27. A key condition of the Subsidiary Alliance was that Indian rulers had to___________.

 A) Accept a British Resident at their court